Pongohisut007/Socket-nestjs-for-edu/README.md

 // I apologize if there are any mistakes.
 // I apologize if there are any mistakes.

+//This project has not been successful so far but continues to progress.

 "# Socket-nestjs-for-edu"
 for thai people
 list server